 As the author of the first book on the clinical care of African Americans, Dr Greg Hall is an expert in the field.
-His book titled “Patient-Centered Clinical Care for African Americans: A Concise, Evidence-Based Guide to Important Differences and Better Outcomes” has been submitted for publication in the fall of 2019 by Springer International Publishing.
+His book titled "Patient-Centered Clinical Care for African Americans: A Concise, Evidence-Based Guide to Important Differences and Better Outcomes" has been released by Springer International Publishing.
 This title is an easy-to-read guide for physicians and other clinicians outlining specific differences in communication, clinical therapies, medications, protocols, and other critical approaches to the care of African Americans.
 The book discusses a wide range of disorders impacting African Americans and takes a comprehensive and evidence-based approach to the clinical support of providers that see African American patients.

 Dr. Hall recently established the National Center for African American Health, Research, Education and Policy at Cleveland State University.
 This first-of-a-kind center will address African American health disparities and the social determinants of health.

 Countless studies show distinct differences in the care of African Americans in term of diagnosis and treatment of diabetes, hypertension, hyperlipidemia, and many other diseases.

 In hypertension, for example, “blacks” versus “non-blacks” showed a distinct difference in approach to care.
 Blacks do best with one set of medications and worse on another set.
 Whites do fine with almost all types.
 Studies have shown that doctors continue to “unknowingly” prescribe the not-recommended medications to Black patients causing a delay in appropriate care and exposing the patients to prolonged risks.

 In diabetes, the diagnosis of diabetes can be based on a laboratory test (HbA1c) that can give inconsistent results in some African Americans.
 Having a physician expert that considers the nuances in the care of African Americans could make a difference.